philc/book-notes/stuff matters - mark miodownik.md

   * "As luck would have it, steel and concrete have almost identical coefficients of expansion.
 In other words, they expand contract at almost the same rate."
     * So daily temperature cycles do not result in steel cracking the surrounding concrete.
-  * "The big structures of old, such as the stone cathedrals of Europe or the Great )wall of China, took decades to build.
+  * "The big structures of old, such as the stone cathedrals of Europe or the Great Wall of China, took decades to build.
 The central core of the Shard, one of the tallest building sin Europe, took less than six months.
 The material enables you to think big, to dream."
     * It is much easier to work with during construction.